Ragura/dinkcreference/docs/guide/procedures.md

 This one is slightly more complicated.
 Here, `banana2.c` is attached to a sprite, and it runs through the `main()` procedure when it is first displayed on the screen.
 It calls the predefined procedure [external()](../functions/external.md).
 We tell [external()](../functions/external.md) to open the `bananax.c` script, and launch the `say_banana()` procedure.
 It does so, and causes Dink to say *'Banana!'*

-::: warning Common bug when callin custom procedures
+::: warning Common bug when calling custom procedures

 <VersionInfo dink="1.08" freedink="all">